paulgovan/AutoDeskR/README.md

 myToken <- resp$content$access_token
 ```

-The AutoDesk platform requires that the urn of the file be Base-64 encoded.
+The platform requires that the urn of the file be Base-64 encoded.
 Fortunately, the `jsonlite` package has a nifty function for encoding the urn.

 ```
 # Here myUrn was generated from the 'uploadFile()' function